 I suspect most of the guys in our club will be disappointed that there’s no cricket, particularly Chris ‘Archie’ Arcella, who was going to line up against his former club, North Canberra Gungahlin, in the hope that we could smash them in 5th grade.
 Anyways, I was hopeful that we may see our game rescheduled, but as Ben Healy told me, it will be challenging to find a free weekend.
 So at least we walk away with our first points against a fellow top-four team for once.

-With all the grades except 2nds being abandoned prior to the start despite bright and sunny weather, I ended up at Vishnu Chari’s residence to watch the Australia v Pakistan and India v England test matches.
-As the afternoon went on, both Vishnu and I learnt that 2nds won by 1st innings defending 300 and were 1 wicket into their mission for outright victory through a Facebook post in our group.
+With all the grades except 2nds being abandoned before the start despite bright and sunny weather, I ended up at Vishnu Chari’s residence to watch the Australia v Pakistan and India v England test matches.
+As the afternoon went on, both Vishnu and I learned that 2nds won by 1st innings defending 300 and were 1 wicket into their mission for outright victory through a Facebook post in our group.
 We both decided to head out to Kippax early to cheer the guys on.

-Unfortunately when I arrived, there was no cricket.
+Unfortunately, when I arrived, there was no cricket.
 As it turned out, both Norths and Ginninderra decided to close proceeding early that started only at 1pm.
-So 2nds are off the mark with a win in 2 day cricket.
+So 2nds are off the mark with a win in 2-day cricket.

 Then came the Christmas party at ‘The Nest’ which is what Kippax 1 is referred to.
 It was the first time I was stepping on this ground ever.
-It is a multipurpose ground as cricket and football is being played there.
+It is a multipurpose ground as cricket and football are being played there.
 I immediately had thought that it will be great to go out and play at The Nest one day.